Surface Effects Commonly Used in Packaging Printing

 Inserts & Structural Parts: Includes neck holders, dividers, inner trays, or base inserts that support or secure products inside the box.

 7.2.
-Clear Window Patching
+Window Patching

-Clear Window Patching (Dán cửa sổ kiếng / 窗口贴膜) is a widely used finishing technique in folding carton packaging production.
+Window Patching (Dán cửa sổ / 窗口贴膜) is a widely used finishing technique in folding carton packaging production.
 After the carton surface is die-cut to create an opening (window), a transparent or semi-transparent film — typically PET, PVC, or PP — is applied to the inner side of the board at that position.
 The film creates a see-through area, allowing consumers to view the product inside without opening the box.

 Key Benefits and Applications: